fxyang-bupt/fxyang-bupt/README.md

 - ⚡ Fun fact: ...
 -->

-I am a doctoral candidate in Beijing University of Posts and Telecommunications(BUPT)
+I am a doctoral candidate in BUPT

-I will share some ideas on the learning process, including reinforcement learning and optical communication
+I will share some ideas on the learning process, including **reinforcement learning** and **optical communication**

-At the same time, I will also update my articles on CSDN
+At the same time, I will also update my articles on CSDN, **西土城山羊卷**

 Let's make progress together 😄